yanyuLinxi/FedMTFF/README.md

 # FedMTFF

-This is an implementation of the Federated Learning based Multi-task Feature Fusion Framework (FedMTFF), which aims at integrating information on highly different tasks.
+This is an implementation of the paper "Federated Learning based Multi-task Feature Fusion Framework for Expressive Code Semantic Extraction" (FedMTFF), which aims at integrating information on highly different cross-language source code tasks.

 In this implementation, we discussed many module: